Hiromasa-H/python-tools/README.md

 This is a repo of personal, independent script files that I often use.
 Each file handles small tasks such as:

-- converting mp4 videos to jpg frames
+- converting mp4 videos to jpg frames (mov works as well)
+- converting jpg files to animated gifs
 - creating QR codes for URLs saved in csv files

 ## Note